-The Branch has national responsibility for the Film Tax Credit, the Digital Games Tax Credit, Angel Investor Relief.
-Claiming Angel Investor Relief is a two-step process with applications made to MED and subsequently to Enterprise Ireland.
+The Branch has national responsibility for the processing of Film Tax Credit, the Digital Games Tax Credit, Angel Investor Relief.
+Claiming Angel Investor Relief is a two-step process with applications made to Revenue who subsequently consult with Enterprise Ireland before approving applications.

 Similar to the other MED Branches, PREM compliance is an area of focus, for example, BIK, credit card payments, staff accommodation, balances on directors' loans and close company surcharges.
-Regarding the healthcare sector, areas of focus include reverse charge VAT.
+Regarding the healthcare sector, area of focus include reverse charge VAT.